briqr/briqr.github.io/_pages/about.md

 During these dates I worked as a PhD student in computer science at the University of Bonn.
 Since April 2023 I am self-funded, and I continue to work on my PhD part-time alongside working as a course instructor for Undergrad CS courses (AI, Computer Graphics, Data Structures and Algorithms).

-Meanwhile, I am ready for the job market for interesting research positions in AI, CV, ML.

 **MSc** in computer science, University of Bonn.

 **BSc** in computer and software engineering, Technion.